 What is a Veterans Care Home?

-There are currently 137 Veterans homes in the United States with 18 future homes coming.
-The State of California has six Veterans Homes with two future homes on the way, and is still listed as one of two states in “Great Need” for additional Veterans Homes.
+The State of California has 8 Veterans Homes, and is still listed as one of two states in “Great Need” for additional Veterans Homes.

 Type of Care: